NVIDIA/aistore/docs/cli/object.md

 $ curl -L -X GET 'http://aistore/ais/imagenet/magenet_train-000010.tgz -o ~/train-10.tgz'
 ```

-## Save object to local file with implicit file name
+## Save object to local file with implied file name

 If `OUT_FILE` is omitted, the local file name is implied from the object name.